LoganReed927/LoganLuke/README.md

 # CT 310 Project 1

-## This is where code for Project 1 will live
 ## A presentation of the beautiful of *Nebraska*

 Edits: The code is the exact same as the demo provided in lab.